 Key Transceiver Features

-Figure 1 shows the block diagram of the Cyclone V FPGA transceivers, both
+PCS block diagram shows the Cyclone V FPGA transceivers, both